Shiga Kogen Travel Guide

-While most of Shiga Kogen's visitors are Japanese, international visitors are beginning to discover the attractions of the resort, which is good for families and usually has pleasantly uncrowded slopes.
+While most of Shiga Kogen's visitors are Japanese, international visitors are beginning to discover the attractions of this ski destination, which is good for families and usually has pleasantly uncrowded slopes.
 There is a variety of accommodation on offer and enough bars and restaurants - both Japanese and international - to make aprés ski drinks fun and sociable.

 You would struggle to go on a shopping spree in Shiga Kogen as the little shops and stores are spread out between the various villages and hotels and don't stock an exciting variety of goods.
 Visitors should be able to find all the basic goods they may need and some simple souvenirs, but that is the extent of the shopping scene.

-The nightlife at Shiga Kogen is not epic and the resort is not suited to young party animals, but there is a great variety of restaurants and bars and the atmosphere is pleasantly relaxed and friendly.
+Shiga Kogen is not known for its nightlife and the resort is not suited to young party animals, but there is a great variety of restaurants and bars and the atmosphere is pleasantly relaxed and friendly.
 The best nightlife in the area takes place in the hot spring resort towns of Shibu Onsen and Yudanaka Onsen.
-Visitors should be aware that most of the best restaurants and bars are hidden away within hotels so some exploration is needed to find them.
+Visitors should be aware that most of the best restaurants and bars are hidden away within hotels, thus some exploration is needed to find them.